 - In One Person Company, Existence is independent of directors or nominee

 - Proprietorship business is Taxed as an individual

 - One Person company tax rate is 30% on profits plus cess and surcharge

 - Proprietorship Income tax returns with the registrar of the company.

 - One Person Company Filed with the registrar of the company.

 Sole Proprietorship and One person company are very different from each other.
 A proprietorship is not a separate legal entity whereas one person company registration is a separate legal entity.
-Not only this but also varies in terms of existence as proprietorship is come to end on death or retirement of the member whereas One Person Company’s Existence is independent of directors or nominee.
+Not only this but also varies in terms of existence as a proprietorship is come to end the on death or retirement of the member whereas One Person Company’s Existence is independent of directors or nominee.

 Disadvantages of One Person Company